How to Fight Unjust Florida DCF Child Dependency Action Cases

 (1) Dependency Actions are Not A Criminal Prosecution

-First and foremost, if you are a parent that is listed as a respondent in a DCF dependency action, you are not involved in a criminal prosecution, even thought the proceedings resemble criminal cases.
+First and foremost, if you are a parent that is listed as a respondent in a DCF dependency action, you are not involved in a criminal prosecution, even though the proceedings resemble criminal cases.
 No bail is ever set, and no prison sentences are ever ordered.
 However, the reality of being separated from your children, even temporarily, certainly feels like a prison sentence to a parent who is new to these proceedings.
 Furthermore, DCF acts like the State Attorney’s Office in a criminal case.

 (2) Case Managers Are Not Concerned With Your Best Interest or That of Your Child

 Second, if you are assigned a sympathetic and reasonable case manager (which is rare), always remember that he or she is not concerned with your best interests, or even the welfare of your child.
 While your case manager might claim to be concerned with your child’s well-being, this is actually the role of the Guardian Ad Litem (GAL).

 (3) Case Managers Have No Authority to Do Anything Without Your Consent

 Third, unless you have already consented to a case plan, case managers have no authority to order you to do anything.
 They will often insinuate or outright claim that you have to subject yourself to a psychological evaluation, random drug testing or a parenting class, but until your dependency judge issues an order stating this, you are free to decline their request.